30 September 2020

 1. Legal structure and ownership

-Buzzacott LLP (“Buzzacott” or “the Firm”) is a limited liability partnership incorporated in Great Britain and is owned by its members.
-As at 30 September 2017 there were 25 individuals who were members (who are referred to as ‘Equity Partners’).
-The Firm operates from a single office based in London.
+Buzzacott LLP is a limited liability partnership incorporated in England and Wales and is owned by its members.
+As at 30 September 2020 there were 27 individuals who were members (who are referred to as ‘Equity Partners’).
+The Firm operates from a single office in London.

-The Firm is a member of PrimeGlobal, an association of independent accounting firms, comprised of approximately 300 independent public accounting firms in 80 countries.
+The Firm is a member of PrimeGlobal, an association of independent accounting firms, comprised of approximately 300 independent public accounting firms in over 90 countries.

 PrimeGlobal provides its independent member firms with tools and resources to help them furnish superior accounting, auditing, tax and management services to clients around the globe.
 Through PrimeGlobal connections, independent member firms offer the strength and capabilities of a large, worldwide organisation with technical depth and geographic reach impossible for a local firm alone.

 There is no common control, ownership or strategy across the PrimeGlobal member firms, and PrimeGlobal is not aimed at cost or profit sharing across its members.
-Therefore, PrimeGlobal is not a ‘network’ as defined in the Statutory Auditors (Transparency) Instrument 2008.
+Therefore, PrimeGlobal is not a ‘network’ as defined in the regulations.

 3. Governance structure